-- (d) The chancellor shall annually compute and report by March 15 of each year to each community college district the number of full time faculty (FTF) which are to be secured through the use of the prescribed portion of program improvement revenue allocated to each district.
-This computation shall be made by dividing the applicable portion of program improvement revenue (0 percent, 33 percent, or 40 percent of the program improvement allocation), by the statewide average "replacement cost" (a figure which represents the statewide average faculty salary plus benefits, minus the statewide average hourly rate of compensation for part time instructors times the statewide average full time teaching load).
-If both of the following: - (1) The district status with respect to progress toward the 75-percent goal and the additional hours of full-time faculty credit instruction needed to make a 10-percent improvement in the district's deficit. - (2) The conversion of the hours computed pursuant to paragraph (1) to the number of additional full-time faculty required.
-If the quotient result of this conversion is not a whole number, then the quotient determination of the number of additional full-time faculty required shall be rounded down up to the nearest whole number.
-If this quotient, once applied, will result in the district exceeding the 75 percent standard, the chancellor shall further reduce the quotient to a whole number that will leave the district as close as possible to, but in excess of, the 75 percent standard.
+- (d) The chancellor shall annually compute and report by March 15 of each year to each community college district both of the following: - (1) The district status with respect to progress toward the 75-percent goal and the additional hours of full-time faculty credit instruction needed to make a 10-percent improvement in the district's deficit. - (2) The conversion of the hours computed pursuant to paragraph (1) to the number of additional full-time faculty required.
+If the result of this conversion is not a whole number, then the determination of the number of additional full-time faculty required shall be rounded up to the nearest whole number.